SS Frankenwald: Frankenwald

 HAPAG registered Frankenwald at Hamburg.
 Her code letters were RQBK.
 By 1912 she was equipped with wireless telegraphy.
 By 1914 her call sign was DFD.

 Tadla

 In 1919 HAPAG surrendered Frankenwald to the French government under Article 231 of the Treaty of Versailles.
 In 1920 the Compagnie de Navigation Paquet bought her, renamed her Tadla, and registered her in Marseille.
 Her code letters were OUBE.
 Cie de Navigation Paquet operated cargo and passenger services to and from Morocco, other parts of French West Africa, and the Canary Islands.

 Tari

 In 1934 Vapurculuk Turk Anonym Sirketi bought Tadla, renamed her Tari, and registered her in Istanbul.
 In 1936 her ownership passed to Denizyollari Idaresi, and her call sign was TCEO.
 Her ownership changed again to TC Münakalât Vekâleti Devlet Denizyollari Isletme UM in 1940, and Denizcilik Bankasi TAO in 1952.

-Tari was scrapped in Haliç in Istanbul in 1967.
+Tari was scrapped in Halič in Istanbul in 1967.
 Work to break her up started on 17 March 1967.